Why Xbox Game Pass should fear PlayStation Spartacus

 Oh, and that's saying nothing about the potential for backwards compatibility, either.
 Xbox Game Pass has really done well in offering up classic retro games from past consoles to its subscribers, but there's no reason why Sony can't do the same.

-To have a game of, say, Horizon Forbidden West's size launch on day one on Spartacus would be a massive cannon shot across Microsoft's Xbox Game Pass bow.
+To have a game of, say, the same size as Halo Infinite launch on day one on Spartacus would be a massive cannon shot across Microsoft's Xbox Game Pass bow.
+Whether or not Sony delivers something that big is unconfirmed, but if something like Horizon Forbidden West was used to launch Spartacus it would be massive.

 3. The PS5 install base for Spartacus is larger than the Xbox Series family for Game Pass